 Prior Entry Not Required

 The Proclamation indicates that individuals outside the U.S. and without H, L and J visas that are valid on the June 24 effective date would be barred from entering the U.S. The Proclamation suggested – and the U.S. Citizenship and Immigration Services (USCIS) has now confirmed – that prior entry on that valid visa is not required to be exempt from the entry ban.
-Those with H, L, and J visas issued prior to and valid on June 24 will be permitted to enter the United States even if that have not previously entered the U.S. on those visas.
+Those with H, L, and J visas issued prior to and valid on June 24 will be permitted to enter the United States even if they have not previously entered the U.S. on those visas.

 This confirmation is welcome news and confirms our interpretation of the Proclamation – that only those who are both outside the U.S. and not in possession of a valid visa are affected.